dagfs/dagfs.github.io/projects/pareto-hats/the-human-hat.md

 This topic is about being a human in software development projects and in any knowledge work profession in general.

+Anything you avoid will only grow to be a bigger problem in your life.
+St. George and facing the dragons.
 ### Stress
 - Circle of control
     - serenity prayer